mariana-stefani/portfolio/README.md

 **Requirements:**

 * Navigate through the sections of the portfolio in one single page.
-* Content displayed in a visually appealing manner.
+* The content displayed in a visually appealing manner.
 * Be provided with a contact form, to easily contact the developer.
 * Be able to see a live version of the developer projects.